abenteuerzeit/SuperTests/README.md

 ## Users Database

-The users database is a simple JSON file located in the `data` folder.
+The users database is generated in the `db.js` file.
+This file is used by the server to generate the database.
 It contains a list of users with their name, email and password, and other information.

 Every time the server is restarted, the database is regenerated with different users and dummy data.